kamilburda/gimp-export-layers/docs/sections/Installation.md

 ### Installer

+1. Make sure you have GIMP installed with support for Python scripting.
-Simply run the Windows installer and customize plug-in installation path as needed.
+2. Run the Windows installer and customize plug-in installation path as needed.
    If you have a portable GIMP installation, you will be prompted to specify the path to GIMP and GIMP plug-ins manually.

 ### Manual installation (ZIP package)

-Make sure you have GIMP installed with support for Python scripting.
+1. Make sure you have GIMP installed with support for Python scripting.
+2. Locate the folder containing GIMP plug-ins - open GIMP and go to `Edit → Preferences → Folders → Plug-Ins`.

-Copy the following files and folders:
+3. Extract the following files and folders:

        export_layers.py
        export_layers

-to the folder containing plug-ins depending on your version of GIMP, usually one of the following:
+   to one of the folders identified in step 2.

-* GIMP 2.8: `C:\Users\[your username]\.gimp-2.8\plug-ins`
-* GIMP 2.10: `C:\Users\[your username]\AppData\Roaming\GIMP\2.10\plug-ins`

-If you can't locate the folder, open GIMP, go to `Edit → Preferences → Folders → Plug-Ins` and use one of the listed folders.

 Linux
 -----

+1. Make sure you have Python 2.7 installed.
+2. Locate the folder containing GIMP plug-ins - open GIMP and go to `Edit → Preferences → Folders → Plug-Ins`.
-Copy the following files and folders:
+3. Extract the following files and folders:

        export_layers.py
        export_layers

-to the folder containing plug-ins depending on your version of GIMP, usually one of the following:
+   to one of the folders identified in step 2.

-* GIMP 2.8: `/home/[your username]/.gimp-2.8/plug-ins`
-* GIMP 2.10: `/home/[your username]/.config/GIMP/2.10/plug-ins`

-If you can't locate the folder, open GIMP, go to `Edit → Preferences → Folders → Plug-Ins` and use one of the listed folders.

-To check if the correct version of Python is installed, start GIMP and go to `Filters → Python-Fu → Console`.
+To check if GIMP recognizes your Python 2.7 installation, open GIMP and run `Filters → Python-Fu → Console`.
 The console must display `Python 2.7` or later from the 2.7.x series.
-If not, install Python 2.7, open `/usr/lib/gimp/2.0/interpreters/pygimp.interp` and change its contents to the following:
+If this is not the case, open `/usr/lib/gimp/2.0/interpreters/pygimp.interp` and change its contents to the following:

     python=[path to Python 2.7 executable]
     /usr/bin/python=[path to Python 2.7 executable]